tobchen/patient-index/README.md

 * *Patient Index* Feed, an optional poller enabling IHE Patient Identity Feed (ITI-8) conformant messaging of new (or updated) or merged patient resources
 * *Patient Index* Web Service, an optional web service enabling IHE PIXV3 Query (ITI-45) querying of patient resources

+To fully work the system needs a PostgreSQL database and a RabbitMQ broker.

 ![Patient Index Architecture](./architecture.svg)

 ### Patient Index Main